-Millfields Park is made up of three large open spaces around Lea Bridge and Chatsworth Road.
-The park is framed by avenues of mature plane and elm trees which follow the paths across the park.
+Millfields Park is made up of three large open spaces around Lea Bridge and Chatsworth Road framed by avenues of mature plane and elm trees.
 The Lea Navigation borders the park and links it to Springfield Park to the north and Hackney Marshes to the south.
-Management plan (PDF, 5MB)

-We're investing around £700,000 in Millfields Park.
-We'll be improving the pathways, walls and sport surfaces, renewing the play area, removing railings, replacing the park furniture, remodelling the entrances, upgrading the toilets and working to maintain the trees.
-We will also be repurposing the old paddling pool area.
+We've invested around £700,000 in Millfields Park.
+We've improved the pathways, walls and sport surfaces, renewed the play area, removed railings, remodelled the entrances, and are are replacing the park furniture, upgrading the toilets and working to maintain the trees.

 Outdoor childcare sessions with Free Range Urban Kids